-NYS Department of Transportation and federal regulations prohibits bringing large items on the school bus.
-All items must be secured on the students lap.
+NYS Department of Transportation and federal regulations prohibit bringing large items on the school bus.
+All items must be secured on the students' lap.
 Animals of any kind, weapons, glass items, aerosol cans or hockey sticks are not permitted.

 Q: Do I need to fill out a daycare form every year?

 Yes.
-Daycare forms must be filled out for each new school year, even if the childcare giver is still the same as the previous year.
+Daycare forms must be filled out for each new school year, even if the childcare provider is still the same as the previous year.
 Daycare forms also need to be completed anytime a childcare situation is changed.
-This also applies if child care is reverted back to the students home address.
+This also applies if childcare is reverted back to the students home address.

 Q: Do I need to call the Transportation Department when my child does not need the bus?

-A call to the garage is very helpful especially if the student is the only student at the stop.
+A call to the Transportation Department is very helpful, especially if the student is the only student at the stop.

 Q: What should I do if my child misses the bus?